-Since it is up and coming Chinese companies we’re talking about, the advantage is pricing (for the consumer), but this means there’s a lot of hardware overhead for the manufacturers.
-How the OEMs are circumventing this is an interesting story in its own — they’re using innovative GTM strategies such as using crowdfunding, etc., to a) raise capital, b) put the word out and c) get their first users.
+Since it is up-and-coming Chinese companies we’re talking about, the advantage is pricing (for the consumer), but this means there’s a lot of hardware overhead for the manufacturers.
+How the OEMs are circumventing this is an interesting story on its own — they’re using innovative GTM strategies such as using crowdfunding, etc., to a) raise capital, b) put the word out and c) get their first users.

 Summing it up